Board Game Barrister – South Milwaukee

 Of course, if there is all of the theoretical product in the warehouse that is being sent out to Bayshore and Greenfield, not to mention the hypothetical fantasy of a deluge of online orders (one can hope!), we need to have some way to receive shipments from our vendors.
 Which ends up being trickier than you might first think, because there was no concept of pallets when these buildings were built.
 There are different heights throughout, nothing wide enough to get a pallet in from the outside.

 Fortunately, when removing some paneling that predated even the carpet store, we found a hole in the wall.
 Looks like it was probably used for receiving when that wall was the exterior, before the building was extended further by adding a breezeway and garage.
 This gave me all the excuse I needed to install a conveyor!
 Besides, what’s a new toy store without a new toy?
 Ok, color me strange.

 But it did solve a legitimate problem.
 Now we can bring a pallet in through the garage, unload it onto the conveyor through the hole in the wall, then put it on carts and bring it to the warehouse.
 Neat!

 So, there you have it.
 The complete skinny on the Board Game Barrister – South Milwaukee showroom/clearance center/warehouse/central receiving location.
 I know there are a lot of you who have been asking about it, and I apologize for not getting this written sooner.
 The holiday season, as it tends to do, consumed all my attention.
-Next up will be to get the website updated with all the SM store’s info.
-For reference:
+Next up will be to get the website updated with all the SM store’s info on its own page (link here).